lightning/bolts/00-introduction.md

 ## Glossary and Terminology Guide

+* *Node*:
+   * A computer or other device connected to the Bitcoin network.

+* *Peers*:
+   * *Nodes* wanting to transact Bitcoins with each other through a *channel*.

 * *Funding transaction*:
-   * The on-chain, irreversible transaction that pays to both peers on a channel.
+   * An irreversible on-chain transaction that pays to both *peers* on a *channel*.
    It can only be spent by mutual consent.

 * *Channel*:
    * A fast, off-chain method of mutual exchange between two *peers*.
-   To move funds, peers exchange signatures for an updated *commitment transaction*.
+   To transact funds, peers exchange signatures to create an updated *commitment transaction*.

 * *Commitment transaction*:
-   * A transaction which spends the funding transaction.
+   * A transaction that spends the *funding transaction*.
-   Each peer holds the other peer's signature for this transaction, so that it always has a commitment transaction it can spend.
+   Each *peer* holds the other peer's signature for this transaction, so that each always has a commitment transaction that it can spend.
 After a new commitment transaction is negotiated, the old one is *revoked*.

 * *HTLC*: Hashed Time Locked Contract.
-   * A conditional payment between two peers: the recipient can spend the payment by presenting its signature and a *payment preimage*, otherwise the payer can cancel the contract by spending it after a given time.
+   * A conditional payment between two *peers*: the recipient can spend the payment by presenting its signature and a *payment preimage*, otherwise the payer can cancel the contract by spending it after a given time.
 These are implemented as outputs from the *commitment transaction*.

-* *Payment hash, payment preimage*:
+* *Payment hash*:
-   * The HTLC contains the payment hash, which is the hash of the payment preimage.
-Only the final recipient knows the payment preimage.
-In order to release funds, the final recipient releases the preimage as proof it has received payment.
+   * The *HTLC* contains the payment hash, which is the hash of the *payment preimage*.

+* *Payment preimage*:
+   * Proof that payment has been received, held by the final recipient, who is the only person who knows this secret.
+The final recipient releases the preimage in order to release funds.
+The payment preimage is hashes as the *payment hash* in the *HTLC*.

-* *Commitment revocation key*:
+* *Commitment revocation secret key*:
-   * Every *commitment transaction* has a unique *commitment revocation key* value which allows the other peer to spend all outputs
+   * Every *commitment transaction* has a unique *commitment revocation* secret-key value that allows the other *peer* to spend all outputs
     immediately: revealing this key is how old commitment transactions are revoked.
-To do this, each output refers to the commitment revocation pubkey.
+To support revocation, each output of the commitment transaction refers to the commitment revocation public key.

 * *Per-commitment secret*:
-   * Every commitment derives its keys from a *per-commitment secret*, which is generated such that the series of per-commitment secrets for all previous commitments can be stored compactly.
+   * Every *commitment transaction* derives its keys from a per-commitment secret, which is generated such that the series of per-commitment secrets for all previous commitments can be stored compactly.

 * *Mutual close*:
-   * A cooperative close of a channel, by broadcasting an unconditional spend of the *funding transaction* with an output to each peer (unless one output is too small, and thus is not included).
+   * A cooperative close of a *channel*, accomplished by broadcasting an unconditional spend of the *funding transaction* with an output to each *peer* (unless one output is too small, and thus is not included).

 * *Unilateral close*:
-   * An uncooperative close of a channel, through broadcasting of a *commitment transaction*.
-This transaction is larger (i.e. less efficient) than a mutual close transaction, and the peer whose commitment is broadcast cannot access its own outputs for some previously-negotiated duration.
+   * An uncooperative close of a *channel*, accomplished by broadcasting a *commitment transaction*.
+This transaction is larger (i.e. less efficient) than a *mutual close* transaction, and the peer whose commitment is broadcast cannot access its own outputs for some previously-negotiated duration.

 * *Revoked transaction close*:
-   * An invalid close of the channel, through broadcasting of a revoked *commitment transaction*.
-Since the other peer knows the *commitment revocation secret key*, it can create a *penalty transaction*.
+   * An invalid close of a *channel*, accomplished by broadcasting a revoked *commitment transaction*.
+Since the other *peer* knows the *commitment revocation secret key*, it can create a *penalty transaction*.

 * *Penalty transaction*:
-   * A transaction which spends all outputs of a revoked commitment transaction, using the *commitment revocation secret key*.
-A peer uses this if the other peer tries to "cheat" by broadcasting a revoked *commitment transaction*.
+   * A transaction that spends all outputs of a revoked *commitment transaction*, using the *commitment revocation secret key*.
+A *peer* uses this if the other peer tries to "cheat" by broadcasting a revoked *commitment transaction*.

 * *Commitment number*:
-   * A 48-bit incrementing counter for each *commitment transaction*; counters are independent for each peer in the channel and start at 0.
+   * A 48-bit incrementing counter for each *commitment transaction*; counters are independent for each *peer* in the *channel* and start at 0.

 * *It's ok to be odd*:
-   * A rule applied to some numeric fields that indicates optional and compulsory support for features.
+   * A rule applied to some numeric fields that indicates either optional or compulsory support for features.
 Even numbers indicate that both endpoints MUST support the feature in question, while odd numbers indicate that the feature MAY be disregarded by the other endpoint.